Self-employment offers a lot of freedom and flexibility. But it can also pose some unique…

 3. Gather your financial documents.

-You probably remember all of the paperwork you had to round up when you first took out your mortgage loan.
+Remember all of the paperwork you had to round up when you first took out your mortgage loan?
 Homeowners have to do the same thing when refinancing a home in California.

 If you choose to work with Bridgepoint Funding, we will provide you with a list of documents needed.
 So there won’t be any guesswork on your end.